Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Related Work

-While effective and widely used, action projection introduces a key limitation known as action aliasing: All unsafe policy actions that lie within the normal cone to the boundary of the safe action set are projected to the same safe action.
+While effective and widely used, action projection introduces a key limitation that we term action aliasing: All unsafe policy actions that lie within the normal cone to the boundary of the safe action set are projected to the same safe action (see lemma \ref{def:action_aliasing}).
 Consequently, they all incur the same reward, no matter how close the policy action was to the safe action.
 In the context of \ac{serl}, action aliasing has not been theoretically analyzed, although it has been empirically acknowledged by some studies \citep{wang2022ensuring, krasowski2023provably, markgraf2023safe}.
 In contrast, in \ac{sprl}, the impact of action aliasing is well understood.
 Here, the projection is commonly integrated into the policy using differentiable optimization layers \citep{agrawal2019differentiable} as the last layer of the policy network to retain gradient flow through the safeguard \citep{pham2018optlayer, dalal2018safe, bhatia2019resource, chen2021enforcing, kasaura2023benchmarking}.
-Consequently, action aliasing directly affects the policy gradient computation, eliminating components in the normal direction of the mapping\citep{gros2020safe, walter2025provably}.
+Consequently, action aliasing directly affects the policy gradient computation, eliminating components in the normal direction of the mapping \citep{gros2020safe, walter2025leveraging}.

 The approaches for addressing action aliasing differ in \ac{serl} and \ac{sprl}.
 A common remedy in \ac{serl} is to augment the reward with a penalty proportional to the action adjustment \citep{wabersich2021predictive, markgraf2023safe, stanojev2023safe, bejarano2024safety, kasaura2023benchmarking, dawood2025safe}.
 As shown in \citet{markgraf2023safe}, agents trained with proportional penalties often outperform those trained with constant or no penalties.
 Recently, \citet{bejarano2024safety} confirmed this observation in quadrotor hardware experiments.
 In \ac{sprl}, additional policy loss terms are often used.
-For example, \citet{bhatia2019resource} employ a loss term that is proportional to the safety constraint violation.
-Similarly, \citet{chen2021enforcing} propose a loss term that is proportional to the Euclidean distance between the safe and the unsafe action. \citet{pham2018optlayer} propose a two-step gradient step approach in which a first update step is calculated for the unsafe action (with a penalty, following \ac{serl}), followed by an update step on the safe action.
+For example, \citet{bhatia2019resource} employs a loss term that is proportional to the safety constraint violation.
+Similarly, \citet{chen2021enforcing} proposes a loss term that is proportional to the Euclidean distance between the unsafe and the corresponding safe action. \citet{pham2018optlayer} proposes a two-step gradient step approach in which a first update step is calculated for the unsafe action (with a penalty, following \ac{serl}), followed by an update step on the safe action.